FarziBuilder/FalconTamer/README.md

 20th July:- Production-ready fine-tuned LLM deployed using vLLM

 Start a GPU-enabled instance. do pip install vllm.
 If it doesn't work.
 Download from source.
 Consult vllm.ai
 Use !python -m vllm.entrypoints.api_server --model FarziBuilder/LLama-remark-try2 --host 127.0.0.1 --port 8080 for starting the server and then run inference.py
 Change the model attribute to run the right one.
 Consult my HF profile (FarziBuilder)
+Don't use the above cmd if instantiating multiple workers, in that case:- update the api_server.py, add the run.py script and run that.

 Note:-